 World Trade Organization Law

-Professor Rodney Smith (Director, Center for Sports Law & Policy, Contracts, Amateur Sports Law) received his J.D. with honors from Brigham Young University, and his LL.M and SJD from the University of Pennsylvania.
-He currently serves as a Distinguished Professor of Law and Director of the Center for Sports Law and Policy.
+Professor Rodney Smith (Contracts, Amateur Sports Law) received his J.D. with honors from Brigham Young University, and his LL.M and SJD from the University of Pennsylvania.
+He currently serves as a Distinguished Professor of Law.
 Professor Smith previously served as President of Southern Virginia University, is a member of the Board of Trustees of the American Academy of Liberal Education, and recently served as a Visiting Professor at the Washington and Lee College of Law.
 He held the Herff Chair of Excellence in Law and was serving as interim dean at the University of Memphis immediately prior to his service at Southern Virginia University.
 He is also the former dean at the schools of law at Capital University, the University of Montana, and the University of Arkansas at Little Rock, and he taught on the faculties of the University of North Dakota, Widener University, Brigham Young University, and the University of San Diego law schools.
 Professor Smith is the author or co-author Sports Law and Sports Law and Regulation: Cases, Materials and Problems, a leading course book for undergraduate and graduate sports management classes.
 His most recent sports related work "The BCS and Big-Time Intercollegiate Football Receive an ‘F’: Reforming a Failed System" will be published in the Wake Forest Journal of Law and Policy.

 Professor K.J.
 Greene (Contracts, Entertainment Law, Music Law), a Yale Law School graduate, practiced intellectual property and entertainment law in New York at Cravath, Swaine & Moore and at Frankfurt, Garbus, Klein & Selz, where he represented clients such as Time-Warner/HBO, film director Spike Lee, and the rap group Public Enemy.
 He has published articles in the Harvard Journal of Law and Public Policy, Rutgers Law Journal and Hastings Communication and Entertainment Law Journal examining the film and music industries, and he has been a featured speaker on motion picture, music and intellectual property issues for the Practicing Law Institute's seminar titled "Counseling Clients in the Entertainment Industry," the Black Entertainment and Sports Lawyer Association, and the ABA's Section on Intellectual Property Law.
 His 2008 articles include "There's No Business Like Show Business: Using Multimedia Materials to Teach Entertainment Law" and "Intellectual Property Expansion: The Good, the Bad and the Right of Publicity".
 Professor Greene was selected by peers in the San Diego Intellectual Property (IP) Bar as one of the Top Ten Intellectual Property Attorneys in San Diego in 2005.